Agoric/documentation/main/javascript-modifications/ses-guide.md

 Your code might run in compartments, but they are an implementation detail of tools and runtimes.

-The Agoric runtime uses compartments to isolate contracts within a vat.
+Vats in the Agoric runtime use compartments to isolate contracts within a vat.
+A vat can use multiple comparments.
 MetaMask’s LavaMoat uses a Compartment for every module, to create boundaries between application code and third-party dependencies.